Rappetor/Sovol-SV08-Mainline/README.md

 > [!CAUTION]
 > If you see text inside a red box, you NEED to read what is in the box.

+> [!IMPORTANT]
+> If you see text inside the purple box, it's an important piece of information.

 > [!NOTE]
 > If you see text inside a blue box, this info is typically a helpful tip or a useful note.